 How To Overcome Emotional Eating and Start Living Life

 Overcoming emotional eating can be very challenging.
-When you are in the throws of this vicious cycle it can really bring you down.
+When you’re in the throws of this vicious cycle it can really bring you down.
+It’s like something that’s haunting you and you feel you have no control over it.
 I know, because I used to be in it.
-But I know what it takes to free yourself from this painful pattern.
+But I also know what it takes to free yourself from this painful pattern.

 - How has it affected your life?